squake-earth/squake-ruby/README.md

 We welcome contributions from the community.
 Before starting work on a major feature, please get in touch with us either via email or by opening an issue on GitHub.
 "Major feature" means anything that changes user-facing features or significant changes to the codebase itself.

 Please commit small and focused PRs with descriptive commit messages.
 If you are unsure about a PR, please open a draft PR to get early feedback.
-A PR must have a short description ("what"), a motiviation ("why"), and, if applicable, instructions how to test the changes, measured performance improvements, etc.
+A PR must have a short description ("what"), a motiviation ("why"), and, if applicable, instructions how to test the changes, measure performance improvements, etc.

 ## Publishing a new version